-Under this Act any tenant that extends their lease will not only add a further 90 years to the term, but they will also have their ground rent converted to a peppercorn (zero).
+Under this Act, any tenant that extends their lease will not only add a further 90 years to the term, but they will also have their ground rent converted to a peppercorn (zero).

-All of our Surveyors who undertake Leasehold Extension Valuations are both RICS Chartered Surveyors and RICS Registered Valuers with all of our valuations complying with the rules and guidance of the RICS Red Book.
+All of our Surveyors who undertake Leasehold Extension Valuations are both RICS Chartered Surveyors and RICS Registered Valuers with all of our valuations complying with the rules and guidelines of the RICS Red Book.